It can be a gut wrenching feeling, to start your vehicle and find smoke spewing out of the exhaust pipe.

 Poor Maintenance, Causing Engine Oil Sludge

-A vehicle’s engine and fuel system are crucial to the vehicles performance.
+A vehicle’s engine and fuel system, are crucial to the vehicles performance.
 Consequently, keeping them clean requires standard regular maintenance.
 This can be as simple as getting regular oil changes and; servicing the vehicle when the manual calls for it.
-Missing or prolonging oil changes (which you should learn more about) beyond their recommended changing intervals can; also lead to further contaminant issues.
+Missing or prolonging oil changes, beyond their recommended changing intervals can; also lead to further contaminant issues.

 Homemade Remedies Or Cheap Cleaners

-Often, these cheap flush products eat away at; engine gaskets and critical seals which can cause the engine to leak.
-Additionally, the cheap flush can break large chunks of contamination free.
+Often, these cheap flush products eat away at; engine gaskets and critical seals, which can cause burning oil and leaks.
+Additionally, the cheap flush, can break large chunks of contamination free.

 Contamination Of Engine Oil